sikyunlee/clv_model_research/README.md

 ## Goal: Building BTYD models and comparing with traditional Cohort LTV predictions and deriving actionable insights from the results

 ### Introduction
-For decades, the BTYD (Buy Til' You Die) model has been released through whitepapers, ranging from BG-NBD (Beta Gamma Negative Binomial Distribution), PNBD (Pareto Negative Binomial Distribution) and up to the latest model being the PGGG (Pareto Gamma Gamma Gamma) model.
+For decades, the BTYD (Buy Til' You Die) model has been released through whitepapers, ranging from BG-NBD (Beta Geometric Negative Binomial Distribution), PNBD (Pareto Negative Binomial Distribution) and up to the latest model being the PGGG (Pareto Gamma Gamma Gamma) model.
 In this repo, the goal is to build the popular model (BGNBD) and the gold standard model (PNBD) model to compare with the traditional Cohort-based CLV estimating model.
 Additionally, some way to deliver actionable insights is provided at the end.

 ### The Models
 The BTYD Family models assume that customers that are in non-contractual situations will have their own unique purchasing signal and would eventually die off (i.e.: churn or lapse) from purchasing.
 To model these signals, the popular model - BGNBD assumes that the customers' lifetime of purchasing follows a Beta Gamma distribution while the frequency of purchasing is based on a Negative Binomial Distribution.
 These parameters are estimated according to each customer's purchasing signals across the entire customer base to create a model that predicts: